modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/01_Services.md

 ConsentFriend disables and re-enables them due to a consent change by the user.

+**Contextual Consent Only:** If "Contextual Consent Only" is checked, the service cannot be directly activated globally with the 'Accept All' workflow in the consent modal.
+The service is still hidden by a placeholder, but a second button is displayed which allows the user to activate the service globally.

 ### Code Tab

 In the code tab you can select the code section and enter the service code.